Check your eligibility

 - Basal cell carcinoma and cervical carcinoma in situ

 DKMS is legally obligated to comply with the guidelines of the German Medical Association.
 More information

 After registration, your tissue type is made available in the global search for potential stem cell donors.
 If you are found to be a possible match for someone in need of a stem cell donation, DKMS will contact you.

 In around 80% of cases, the donation is carried out via peripheral blood stem cell collection.
 In this method, blood is removed from one arm, run through a machine to separate the stem cells and returned to the other arm.

 Bone marrow collection

-If you receive a message from us indicating that your tissue characteristics match those of a patient, we will inform you about the next steps in detail.
-Below we give you an overview of what you can generally expect in terms of stem cell donation.
+If you receive a message from us indicating that you are a potential match, we will inform you about the next steps in detail.
+Below, we give you an overview of the stem cell donation process.

 Health check and confirmatory typing (CT)